linode/docs/docs/websites/ecommerce/install-magento-on-centos-7.md

     sudo find app/etc -type f -exec chmod g-w {} \;
     sudo find app/etc -type d -exec chmod g-ws {} \;

 Depending on whether you install custom themes or extensions, you may need to do additional configuration.
-This will vary depending on what you have installed, but in general, you should disable write access for any directories that contain themes or extensions.
+This will vary depending on what you have installed.
+Once you're ready to deploy your site into production mode, refer to [Magento's ownership and permissions guide](http://devdocs.magento.com/guides/v2.1/config-guide/prod/prod_file-sys-perms.html) for a more comprehensive set of recommendations.

 {: .note}
 > If you need to make additional configuration changes in the future, you'll need to manually add write permissions again before you can do so.
 For more information, see our guide on [Linux users and groups](https://www.linode.com/docs/tools-reference/linux-users-and-groups).